BlockCertsAI/BCAI-Canon/README.md

 Identity is not an application feature.
 It is a **first-block requirement**.

-Every participant is verified at inception, creating a single source of truth **without surveillance or data exposure**.
+Every participant is verified at inception, creating a single source of truth
+**without surveillance or centralized data exposure**.

 Trust starts at the root — not at the edge.

 ---

 ### Proof of Authentication (PoA)
-PoA replaces mining, staking, and gas fees.
+PoA replaces mining, staking, and gas fees, resulting in a near zero-carbon footprint.

 - No Proof of Work
 - No Proof of Stake